§The Demand — The Payment Sought After the Debt Was Discharged

 Three things, stated plainly so the page holds:

 1. Proof of the demand.
 Extortion turns on the demand having been made.
-If it survives in a text, an e-mail, or a recording, that is the lead exhibit and the felony is on the strongest footing.
-If it rests on the tenants’ account, it is corroborated by the surrounding record — the retained funds, the second payment’s existence, the contemporaneous texts — but the words themselves remain their account, and the page says so.
+If it survives in a text, an e-mail, or a recording, that is the lead exhibit.
+If it rests on the tenants’ account, it is corroborated by the surrounding record — the discharged-and-retained funds, the second payment’s existence, the contemporaneous texts — but the words themselves remain their account, and the page says so.

 2. “No debt” is the contested core.
 The wrongfulness of the threat depends on the tender having been legally effective, so that nothing was owed.
-That is the documentary fight that runs through this whole record; the extortion charge sits upon it.
+That is the documentary question that runs through this whole record; the § 518 question sits upon it.

 3. Reach, not result.
-Extortion is a felony, but the charging decision belongs to the District Attorney; a private complainant refers.
-This page presents a question for that review.
+The charging decision belongs to the District Attorney; a private complainant refers.
+This page presents a question for that review and asserts no determination.

 Disposition